jwhitbeck/hyperloglog/README.md

 [Redis]: http://redis.io

+## Obsolescence

+According to this [blog post](http://antirez.com/news/75), upcoming versions of [Redis][] will have built-in support for hyperloglog counters.
+Once that feature is released, this library should be considered deprecated.

 ## Setup

 Hyperloglog leverages the fantastic [carmine][] library for connecting to [Redis][].
 Add the following dependencies to your `project.clj`: